Missouri Educator Gateway Assessments (MEGA)

 If you miss your test date and must register again, contact customer service at 413-256-7015, select option 9.
 Customer service will advise you how to proceed.

 - Identification: You must bring proper identification with you to the Testing Center.
 Your identification must be a current, government-issued identification printed in English, in the name in which you registered, bearing your photograph and signature.
 Copies will not be accepted.
 Acceptable forms of government-issued identification include photo-bearing driver's licenses and passports.
 The Department of Motor Vehicles provides acceptable photo-bearing identification cards for individuals who do not have a driver's license.
 Student IDs are not allowed.

-- Proof of Payment: You must bring either a PRINTED copy of your sitting fee receipt or be able to show it on your phone or other personal device.
+- Proof of Payment: You must bring either a PRINTED copy of your sitting fee receipt (if required) or be able to show it on your phone or other personal device.

 - The following items, considered prohibited aids, will be stored in a designated area:

 - Electronic communication devices, visual or audio recording or listening devices, or any device with an on/off option, including, but not limited to, MP3 players, PDAs, pagers, computers, CDs, removable storage devices, calculator watches, clocks or watches with alarms, spellcheckers, etc.

 - Handwritten or printed materials, such as dictionaries, notebooks, scratch paper, textbooks, etc.